CHANGING YOUR COPPER

 Images of coppers that are ready to be changed.

-Notice how on the top copper the points are rounded, both coppers are thinner than a fresh copper.
+Notice how the points are rounded on the top copper and both coppers are thinner than a fresh copper.

 The bottom “bluish” copper has more blue deposits but could be cleaned one more time before having to replace it - visit HERE to learn how to clean your copper.